smartcomputer-ai/agent-os/docs/design/design.md

 An actor is considered to be "end of life" if none of the outboxes of all the other actors point to it.
 The runtime then deletes the head step reference, which then allows the pruner to clean it up.

 ### Actor Lifetime
 A quick note on the expected lifetime of an actor.
-Because we want our agent to be consistent and usable over a long time, the whole system is designed to make data persistence and wit executions explicit in the step object.
+Because we want our agent to be consistent and usable over a long time, the whole system is designed to make data persistence and Wit executions explicit in the step object.
 Actors are designed to be long-lived once they have processed their genesis step.
 Possibly actors will endure for many years.

 If you shut down the runtime and start it again, the actors persist and will just continue operating, because their state is stored in Grit.
 Therefore, developers do not need to re-instantiate any actors on startup like they have to in traditional programs with objects or other data structures when such a program runs.